Acclaim Entertainment: 1990–2004: Success

 In 1995, the company acquired Sculptured Software, Iguana Entertainment, and Probe Entertainment, with these entities transitioning to the first-party development studio known as Acclaim Studios from 1999 to 2004.
 Acclaim's gaming business further expanded with the acquisition of exclusive rights to publish Taito's games in the Western Hemisphere.
 The company also constructed a motion capture studio at its headquarters, making it the first video game company to have an in-house motion capture studio.

-A less prominent aspect of Acclaim's business was the development and publication of strategy guides related to their software products, along with the issuance of "special edition" comic magazines via Acclaim Comics to support their more lucrative brand names.
-Additionally, they created the ASF/AMC motion capture format, which remains in use in the industry today.
+A less prominent aspect of Acclaim's business was the development and publication of strategy guides related to its software products, along with the issuance of "special edition" comic magazines via Acclaim Comics to support its more lucrative brand names.
+Additionally, it created the ASF/AMC motion capture format, which remains in use in the industry today.

 Acclaim enjoyed a long-standing relationship with the World Wrestling Federation (WWF) that dates back to 1988's WWF WrestleMania.
 However, after failing to replicate the success of World Championship Wrestling (WCW)'s THQ/AKI games during the Monday Night Wars, the WWF announced in April 1998 that it would not renew its deal with Acclaim, opting instead to sign a joint-publishing agreement with Jakks Pacific and THQ after WCW's contract with the latter publisher expired and signed a deal with rival Electronic Arts.

 Acclaim closed its coin-op division in early 1998, transferring the key personnel and resources to its New York development studios.

 In October 1999, Acclaim signed a contract with Extreme Championship Wrestling (ECW) to publish video games based on the promotion.
 Under this agreement, Acclaim released two video games until ECW declared bankruptcy in 2001, leaving the promotion still owing Acclaim money.
 The game publisher subsequently released three wrestling titles under the Legends of Wrestling banner during its final years.